 Oculus Quest 2: Audio

 The Oculus Quest 2’s built-in positional audio isn’t new — it also appeared on the Quest and Rift S — but it still blows my mind every time I use it.
 The headset’s built-in speakers pump out crisp, loud sound without the need for headphones, with some impressive directionality to boot.
 I could hear where the buzzes of nearby bees and chirps of birds were coming from while hanging out in my home screen oasis, and could easily pinpoint enemy fire while blasting away in Pistol Whip.

-If you want even more immersive sound (or just don’t want to annoy your housemates), the Quest 2 has a handy 3.5mm jack for connecting any headphones you like.
+If you want even more immersive sound, the Oculus Quest 2 has a handy 3.5mm jack for connecting any headphones you like.
 But the headset’s built-in audio feels like magic, and adds to its pick-up-and-play allure even more.

 Oculus Quest 2: Battery life